Researchers discover a new molecular driver of retinoblastoma

 Despite decades of medical advances, children who develop the pediatric eye cancer retinoblastoma often lose their vision or an eye due to a lack of specific, targeted therapies and poor molecular understanding of the cancer.
 Now, researchers from UT Southwestern and the University of Miami have found that one molecule – estrogen-related receptor gamma, or ESRRG – becomes overactive and promotes tumor cell survival in retinoblastoma.
 By blocking the ESRRG, the team reported in Scientists progresskills retinoblastoma cells.

-“Our discovery could lead to new, innovative treatments for this cancer that take advantage of this reliance of retinoblastoma on ESRRG,” said study leader J. William Harbour, MD, chairman and professor of ophthalmology at UT Southwestern.
+“Our discovery might lead to new, innovative treatments for this cancer that take advantage of this reliance of retinoblastoma on ESRRG,” said study leader J. William Harbour, MD, chairman and professor of ophthalmology at UT Southwestern.
 Prior to joining UTSW last year, Dr. Harbor served as Vice President of Translational Research at the University of Miami’s Bascom Palmer Eye Institute.

 Retinoblastoma is a rare cancer affecting the retina – the tissue at the back of the eye that receives light and converts it into signals to the brain.
 It is most commonly diagnosed in children under 2 years of age and has been associated with mutations in RB1 embarrassed.
 However, there is currently no specific targeted therapy; doctors rely on broad-acting chemotherapy drugs that cause many side effects and toxicities.